Command Line Interface (CLI)¶

 Inspect scan parameters (brkraw params)¶

-Search acquisition or reconstruction parameters across scans.
+Search acquisition or reconstruction parameters from Paravision parameter files

-brkraw params /path/to/study PVM_RepetitionTime
+brkraw params /path/to/study -k PVM_RepetitionTime

 Limit the search to a specific scan:

-brkraw params /path/to/study PVM_RepetitionTime --scan-id 3
+brkraw params /path/to/study -k PVM_RepetitionTime --scan-id 3

 Convert a scan to NIfTI (brkraw convert)¶